Cybersecurity Information

 CCMSI logo

-Workers’ Compensation (WC) claims for Members of the New Mexico Public Schools Insurance Authority are supervised by Jerry Mayo and Vanessa Devine and managed by a team of four (4) Claims Representatives, and two (2) Medical Only Adjusters.
-All contact information for team members is listed below.
+Workers’ Compensation (WC) claims for Members of the New Mexico Public Schools Insurance Authority have three (3) supervisors, four (4) Claims Representatives, and two (2) Medical Only Adjusters.
+Contact information for team is listed below.

 Reporting a Workers' Compensation Claim:

 The Employer’s First Reports of Injury or Illness (FROI) may be submitted electronically into the CCMSI Internet Claims Edge system (ICE), or scanned and emailed to the dedicated Workers’ Compensation email of nmpsiawc@ccmsi.com.
 CCMSI encourages NMPSIA members to obtain an ICE ID to submit the FROI electronically.
-If you need an ICE ID and passcode, please email your request to Vanessa Devine vdevine@ccmsi.com and Jerry Mayo jmayo@ccmsi.com.
+If you need an ICE ID and passcode, please email your request to Jerry Mayo jmayo@ccmsi.com.

 Timely Reporting of Workers' Compensation Claims and Potential Penalties